matt-ramotar/forester/README.md

 Forester keeps code and diagrams aligned:

-- **Automatic generation**: Forester parses your code and generates architecture diagrams based on your code's structure and annotations.
+- **Automatic generation.** Forester parses your code and generates architecture diagrams based on your code's structure and annotations.
-- **Version control**: Store your architecture diagrams alongside your code in the same version control system.
+- **Version control.** Store your architecture diagrams alongside your code in the same version control system.
-- **CI**: Integrate Forester into your CI pipeline to generate and update diagrams automatically whenever significant code changes are made.
+- **Continuous integration.** Integrate Forester into your CI pipeline to generate and update diagrams automatically whenever significant code changes are made.
-- **Collaboration**: Promote a culture of shared responsibility for keeping architecture diagrams current among your engineering team.
+- **Collaboration.** Promote a culture of shared responsibility for keeping architecture diagrams current among your engineering team.

 ## Installation